arif-geo/e_sci_data_analysis_test/earth_sci_data_analysis/Final_project/Readme.md

             * This code will avoid download duplicates as different datacenters have common seismic stations. \
         * I will define a function using python `multiprocessing` library to parallelize the process and divide stations to download among multiple processing units to sped up the whole process.

+Final publication quality (Figure 3 in part_1 notebook) is in the same folder as this `readme.md` file.